sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

 1. **Gas optimizations:** The user/protocol ends up paying a little extra gas because of this issue.
 2. **Incorrect Event values:**  Incorrectly calculated/wrong values in emitted events are not considered valid medium or high.
 3. **Zero address checks:**  Check to make sure input values are not zero addresses.
 4. **User input validation:** User input validation to prevent user mistakes is not considered a valid issue.
-However, if a user input could result in a major protocol malfunction or significant loss of funds could be a valid high.
+However, if a user input could result in a major protocol malfunction or significant loss of funds for other parties (protocol or other users) it could be a valid high.
 [Example(Valid)](https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/47)
 5.  **Admin Input/call validation:**
     1. Admin could have an incorrect call order.
 Example: If an Admin forgets to `setWithdrawAddress()` before calling `withdrawAll()` This is not a valid issue.
     2. An admin action can break certain assumptions about the functioning of the code.
 Example: Pausing a collateral causes some users to be unfairly liquidated or any other action causing loss of funds.
 This is not considered a valid issue.&#x20;